jy-yuan/KIVI/README.md

 ## Updates

+- [2024.04.12]: We add the support for Mistral model family, also report the performance of LongChat-7b-v1.5-32K and Mistral-7B-Instruct-v0.2 on 15 tasks from LongBench.
+Please check the [long_bench.md](./docs/long_bench.md) for more details.

 - [2024.04.05]: We release the code for reproducing our CoQA/TruthfulQA/GSM8K results using LM-Eval.
 Please check the [README of branch lmeval](https://github.com/jy-yuan/KIVI/tree/lmeval).

 - [2024.04.04]: 🔥🔥We add a new 5-digit [passkey example](./long_context_example.py) with 12k context length to show the performance of 2bit KIVI under the long context senario.